Common Oil Field Accidents and Injuries in Texas

 What You Need to Do if You’re Injured on the Job

-If you’re injured in an oil field accident, the first thing you should do is search for lawyers in Pecos, Texas.
-Jeff Galbreath has decades of experience, both as a paralegal and a lawyer.
+If you’re injured in an oil field accident, you should first search for lawyers in Pecos, Texas.
+Jeff Galbreath has decades of experience as a paralegal and a lawyer.
 Having recovered millions of dollars for injured Texans, you can trust that he’ll work hard on your behalf to get the money you may deserve if you experience an accident on the job.